versuchshaus/chancenfreiheit/readme.md

 http://localhost:8000
 ```

 To create compressed, production-ready assets, run `foundation build`.
-Your finished and compressed site will be created in the folder called `dist`
+Your finished and compressed site will be created in the folder called `dist`.